The Gosnell Family

 photo from Jerry Gosnell

-Birth: 16 September 1896, at St Peters, Adelaide, South Australia, Australia
+Birth: 16 September 1896, at Trinity street, College Town, South Australia, Australia

 Father: Arthur William Gosnell